 How to Treat Neuromuscular Scoliosis

 Depending on the severity of the curve, treatment for scoliosis can vary.
 Generally, curves with less than a 45° angle do not require surgery and can be non-invasively managed using braces and wheelchair modifications.

 Wearing a trunk brace can help stabilize the spine in an upright position and delay surgery.
 Typically, bracing is most effective for managing early stages of scoliosis because that is when the spine is most flexible.

 Like a trunk brace, a seat mold for wheelchairs can help support correct posture and prevent leaning to the side.

 A 45° or greater curve of the spine will usually require surgery.
 Currently, surgery is the only way to definitively realign a spine with neuromuscular scoliosis.

 The most commonly performed surgery for scoliosis is spinal fusion.
 It involves using metal rods, screws, and hooks to hold the spine together until the curved vertebrae fuse into a single bone.

 Effective treatment of scoliosis will help minimize pain and other complications that interfere with the individual’s overall quality of life.

 Scoliosis in Cerebral Palsy Patients: A Summary

-Hopefully, this article helped give you a better idea of what to expect with scoliosis in children with cerebral palsy and how to go about treating it.
+Hopefully, this article helped you understand why scoliosis develops in children with cerebral palsy and how to treat it.
 Good luck!